d3npa/universe/README.md

 ### RSS
 There is minimal support for RSS feeds.
 Please not that **newly created articles must be manually added** to the RSS feed by adding a line in `publications.txt` for each article.
 This is a design choice - I create and delete files on my site on a whim, and don't need to be updating everyone everytime I do so.
-An example `publifications.txt` is already included, but I'll mirror it below.
+Here is an example `publifications.txt` file.

 ```
 # Format: